mohamedzumry/mdm/README.md

 * **MasterBrandComponent**: A Livewire component for managing master brands.
 * **MasterCategoryComponent**: A Livewire component for managing master categories.
 * **UserComponent**: A Livewire component for managing users.
-2
+* **DashboardComponent**: A Livewire component for the dashboard.

 ## Authentication

-The application uses the WorkOS authentication system (optional).
+The application uses the default authentication system provided by Laravel.

 ## Dependencies